motion/orbit/projects/blog/src/pages/update-one/index.md

 **We want to be able to explore knowledge in a unified way.**

-And to do that we'll need to fix something wrong with browsers / software services: they don't give us any control over our information.
+And to do that we'll need to fix something wrong with browsers and software services today: they don't give us any control over our information.

 Orbit is not a service company.
 We don't store data.
 Instead, much like a browser or operating system, we're a platform that helps manage information.
 Where traditional operating systems gave us a lots of control (via _files_), and where browsers give us great collaboration (but fail at interop), Orbit is the middle ground: a flexible way to manage bits of information from many places.